emmprokak/Qt-Citation-Program/README.md

 # Qt Citation Program
 ## Copyright (C) 2021 Prokakis Emmanouil

-This Citation Program, written in C++ and powered by Qt, aims to help the user format his/her citations in a more automated way.
+Qt Citation Program, written in C++ and powered by Qt, aims to help the user format his/her citations in a more automated way.
 The program formats the data given by the user into a complete citation, ready to be pasted into school/university projects and academic papers!

 ![screenshot_1_newer](https://user-images.githubusercontent.com/89413115/141306929-a6c2c39d-1e53-4539-bdc9-0ca2d81bd2ad.png)